canonical/vanilla-framework/templates/docs/utilities/font-metrics.md

 The `$horisontal-bleed` variable (default value `2rem`) makes the lines protrude on either side of the element, in order to help align adjacent elements.
 To remove the bleed, use `@include vf-u-visualise-baseline(0)`.

-For more information on font metrics, this <a class="p-link--external" href="http://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align">blog post</a> gives a good overview.
+For more information on font metrics, this <a href="http://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align">blog post</a> gives a good overview.

 For more information see [Customising Vanilla](/docs/customising-vanilla/) in your projects, which includes overrides and importing instructions.